-Michigan city with lead in water ordered to fix water plant
+Michigan city with lead in water is ordered to fix water plant

 The city told “inspectors that no public education materials are sent with water bills delivered through the mail,” the EPA said in a 23-page order.

+Mayor Marcus Muhammad has defended how the city has communicated with the public, insisting that advisories have been publicized since 2018.
+But he also acknowledged that issues at the water plant need to be addressed.

+“The doctor can diagnose you, but when he gets you the prescription, you’ve got to pay for it,” the mayor said.
+“And if you don’t have the money then you remain sick.”

-The federal agency said the water plant needs to make critical filter repairs and improve the use of chlorine and corrosion control chemicals.
+The EPA said the water plant needs to make critical filter repairs and improve the use of chlorine and corrosion control chemicals.

 Benton Harbor also was ordered to hire an outside expert to address the long-term future of the water plant, including a possible merger with another system.